Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 My favorite hotels in Buenos Aires

-- Intersur Recoleta - Lovely 4-star hotel in leafy Recoleta. $200/night
+- Intersur Recoleta - lovely 4-star option in leafy Recoleta. $200/night

-- L'Adresse Hôtel Boutique - A funky, boutique hotel well located in San Telmo. $70/night
+- L'Adresse Hôtel Boutique - funky, boutique hotel in San Telmo. $70/night

 Guided tours and activities